 To add spinach, you can blend the bananas, baby spinach, and the rest of the wet ingredients in a blender.
 Then stir in the dry ingredients and proceed with the recipe.

-• Mini muffin tins sometimes have a tendency to stick, so be sure to grease them well.
+• Mini muffin tins sometimes have a tendency to stick, so be sure to grease them well with nonstick spray.
+I do not recommend using paper liners as they are likely to stick.

 • I like this mini muffin tin from Wilton.

-• Very ripe, with black spots, bananas have the most natural sweetness and will make these muffins taste best.
+• Very ripe bananas with brown spots have the most natural sweetness and will make these muffins taste best.

 • Stir in 1/4-⅓ cup mini chocolate chips for added deliciousness!